marcinkuzminski/rhodecode/docs/enable_git.rst

    }

 .. note::
-   Please note that it's not fully stable and it might crash (that's why it was disabled), so be careful about enabling git support.
-Don't use it in production !
+   Please note that the git support provided by RhodeCode is not yet fully stable and RhodeCode might crash while using git repositories.
+(That is why it is currently disabled.)
+Thus be careful about enabling git support, and certainly don't use it in a production setting!